Capturing Smile Dynamics with the Quintic Volatility Model: SPX, Skew-Stickiness Ratio and VIX: The two-factor Quintic OU model

 \subsection{Model Skew-stickiness ratio}

-The model SSR, $\mathcal{R}_{t,T}$ is defined in \cite{bergomi2009smile} as
+The model SSR, $\mathcal{R}_{t,T}$ is defined in \cite*{bergomi2015stochastic} as

-where $\widehat \sigma^T_t$ denotes the ATM (forward) Black-Scholes implied volatility for a European option written on the underlying $S_t$ with maturity $T-t$, and $\mathcal{S}_{t,T}$ is the ATM (forward) skew.
-The ratio in \eqref{def_ssr} can be interpreted as the instantaneous change of the ATM implied volatility with respect to the instantaneous change of the log-price, normalised by the ATM skew.
+where $\widehat \sigma^T_t$ denotes the ATM (forward) Black-Scholes implied volatility for a European option written on the underlying $S_t$ with maturity $T-t$, and $\mathcal{S}_{t,T}$ is the ATM skew. { Here, $\langle \cdot, \cdot \rangle$ denotes the quadratic covariation.} The ratio in \eqref{def_ssr} can be interpreted as the instantaneous change of the ATM implied volatility over the instantaneous change of the log-price, normalized by the ATM skew.

-The model SSR of the two-factor Quintic OU model can be computed using a combination of Monte Carlo and finite-difference techniques as prescribed in \cite{bergomi2015stochastic}.
-Given the Markovianity of the two-factor quintic model, the ATM implied volatility process $\widehat \sigma_t^T$ is a function in $t$ and $(X_t, Y_t)$:
+The model SSR of the two-factor Quintic OU model can be computed using a combination of Monte Carlo and finite-difference techniques as prescribed in \cite*{bergomi2015stochastic}.
+Given the Markovianity of the two-factor Quintic OU model, the ATM implied volatility process $\widehat \sigma_t^T$ is a function in $t$ and $(X_t, Y_t)$:

 Assume that $\widehat \sigma^T$ is $\mathcal{C}^{1,2,2}$, we can apply Itô:

 so that

 and